wundergraph/wundergraph/docs-website/src/pages/docs/storage/minio/index.md

 ## Upload a file

-Once you've added a S3 storage provider, you can upload files to it using the `uploadFile` method of the WunderGraph client.
+Once you've added a MinIO storage provider, you can upload files to it using the `uploadFile` method of the WunderGraph client.

 **TypeScript client**